jyrimatti/hseverywhere/README.rst

 - >>> ./run-in-web.sh
 - >>> ./run-in-ios.sh
 - >>> ./run-in-android.sh
+- >>> ./run-in-osx.sh

 Browser and iOS simulator open automatically.
 Android emulator needs to be running in advance (can this somehow be opened automatically?).
+OSX opens XCode, in which you have to 'Run' the app (can this be done from the command line?).

 Haskell development